 The church was designed with 2 square towers overseeing a gabled entrance carved in beautiful stone.
 Custom stained glass and precious stones were placed all over the church.

 The church was constructed for a total of $100,00 ($2.6 million in today’s currency).
 At its height, the Woodward Avenue Presbyterian Church served as a place of worship for well over 1,000 families.

 It included many different recreational and educational facilities such as a school wing where young students would meet.

-Opened in the late 1800s, the Detroit Children’s Zoo once held a unique assortment of wild animals.
+This zoo is one of my favorite abandoned buildings Detroit has to offer.
+Opened in the late 1800s the Detroit Children’s Zoo, found here on Google Maps, once held a unique assortment of wild animals.

 Monkeys, snakes, bears, tigers, and its most noteworthy was the herd of fallow deer that were native to the area but endangered.